EleutherAI/pythia/README.md

 * Intervention on pronoun frequencies in pretraining
 * Term frequency effects over training

-Further information is accessible in `/case-studies` in this repository.

 # Benchmark Scores

 We also provide benchmark 0-shot and 5-shot results on a variety of NLP datasets: